Bigger hauls, fewer choices: How the pandemic has changed our grocery shopping habits forever

 In other words, new products and start-up food businesses may be in trouble.
 And with many trial-balloon opportunities nixed during the pandemic — trade shows like the Fancy Food Show or the Natural Products Expo West have been canceled, along with sports and music events — there are fewer forums for debuting a product and persuading retailers to buy in.

-That risks scuttling the trend over the past decade of better-for-you products in almost every food category, Isaacson says.
+That risks scuttling the trend over the past decade of better-for-you products in almost every food category, Isacson says.

 “It would have been a perfectly viable business idea to pick an aisle and do an ‘organic’ or ‘natural’ or ‘sustainable’ version of anything,” he says.
 “That was companies’ investment theory: Find the natural alternative.”